luluhtutt/camlVenture/README.md

 ### Installation : [INSTALL.md](camlventure/INSTALL.md)

 ### How to Play
-Use the arrow keys on your keyboard to move around.
+In your terminal, use the arrow keys on your keyboard to move around.
 Your player sprite is represented by the emote 👾.
 Trees (🌴) and cacti (🌵) are background, and won't do anything.
 Eggs (🥚) represent wild camon, and if you encounter one, you may run from the battle (meaning that you don't have to fight, returning you to the map).
 Snarly Hacklings (🤖) and Snarly Apprentice Ryan (😡) are enemy trainers that you cannot run from - once encountered, you must fight.
 Snarly Hacker Clarkson (😈) is the final boss.
 Navigate to these enemies on the map to battle them!

 #### Windows addtional instructions: